 In honor of Bill Powers, employees of Badger Mountain Vineyard and Powers Winery developed the Bill Powers Sabbatical Fund.

 The Bill Powers Sabbatical enables a professional currently employed in the Washington wine industry to undertake a sabbatical now or in the near future to an established wine-producing region of the world and learn about an aspect of winegrape growing or winemaking that will further their professional career and benefit the Washington grape and wine industry.

-The sabbatical awards up to $5,000 to one individual currently working in the Washington state grape or wine industry with five years of experience in viticulture or enology.
-Funds may be used for travel, room and board, and other education-related expenses.
+The sabbatical awards up to $5,000 to one individual currently working in the Washington wine industry with at least five (5) years of experience.
+Funds may be used for travel, room and board, education-related expenses, and/or reporting-related expenses.

 2022 applications close in July 29, 2022

 - Current resume, including three references with contact information